Projective characterization of higher-order quantum transformations: Abstract

 \section{Abstract}

 Transformations of transformations, also called higher-order transformations, is a natural concept in information processing, which has recently attracted significant interest in the study of quantum causal relations.
 In this work, a framework for characterizing higher-order quantum transformations which relies on the use of superoperator projectors is presented.
 More precisely, working with projectors in the Choi-Jamio{\l}kowski picture is shown to provide a handy way of defining the characterization constraints on any class of higher-order transformations.
-The algebraic properties of these projectors are furthermore identified as a model of \textit{multiplicative additive linear logic (MALL)}.
-The main novelty of this work is the introduction in the algebra of the `prec' connector.
+The algebraic properties of these projectors are furthermore shown to obey rules similar to \textit{multiplicative additive linear logic (MALL)}, providing an intuitive way of comparing any two classes through their projectors.
+The main novelty of this work is the introduction to the algebra of the `prec' connector.
 It is used for the characterization of maps that are no signaling from input to output or the other way around.
-This allows to assess the possible signaling structure of any maps characterized within the projective framework.
-The properties of the prec are moreover shown to yield a canonical form for projective expressions.
-This provides an unambiguous way to compare different higher-order theories.
+This allows to assess the possible signaling structure of any transformation characterized within the projective framework.
+The properties of the prec are moreover shown to yield a normal form for projective expressions.
+This hints towards a general way to compare different classes of higher-order transformations.